tombombadilj/emoji_analysis/README.md

 4. '#Opera'
 5. '#Classicfm'

 The purpose of the study is to understand how people are perceiving classical music by examining the emojis they use.
+The associated blog can be found here (http://www.studiocjc.com/emojis-and-classical-music/).